 Simulation results

 Simulation results below represents effect of increasing threshold from 128 to 256 for LUT#3 and #4 for suggested configuration 14.3b.
+For easy comparison with what was tested in CE14 left side contains results of CE14.3b (JVET-L0326) and right side reports results of updated LUT.